 Inappropriate Massing

 Berkeley claim their proposed massing is designed to create a sense of openness within the development.
-In reality, cramming 586 homes onto the site necessitates excessive building heights, that breach local planning guidelines.
+In reality, cramming 586 homes onto such a small site necessitates excessive building heights, that breach local planning guidelines.

 The significant volumetric change from the massing undermines not only the character of the development, itself, but impacts the openness of the wider surrounding area.
-Reducing the number of units would allow for more appropriate heights, while preserving openness both within and beyond the site.
+From certain angles there is no permeability as the buildings overlap to for a solid wall.
+A reduction in units and alternative massing would allow for more appropriate heights, while preserving openness both within and beyond the site.

 The London Plan (Table 3.2) states “The built form, massing and height of the development should be appropriate for the surrounding context, and it should be shown that alternative arrangements to accommodate the same number of units or bedspaces with a different relationship to the surrounding context have been explored”